rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 ### hdcp

-Get the supported HDCP profiles
+Get the negotiated HDCP profiles for a connected device.

+For devices that do not require additional connections (e.g. panels), `true` will be returned for all profiles.

 To get the value of `hdcp` call the method like this: